-Mathematical Domain Cluster Standard Sequence and Duration Measurement and Data (MD) Convert like measurement units within a given measurement system.
+Mathematical Domain Cluster Standard Assessed Quarter Number and Operations in Base Ten (NBT) 5.NBT.7.
+Add, subtract, multiply, and divide decimals to hundredths, using concrete models or drawings and strategies based on place value, properties of operations, and/or the relationship between the operations.
+Relate the strategy to a written method and explain their reasoning in getting their answers.
+2, 3, 4 Measurement and Data (MD) Convert like measurement units within a given measurement system.
 Solve problems involving time 5.MD.1.
 Identify, estimate measure, and convert equivalent measures within systems English length (inches, feet, yards, miles) weight (ounces, pounds, tons) volume (fluid ounces, cups, pints, quarts, gallons) temperature (Fahrenheit) Metric length (millimeters, centimeters, meters, kilometers) volume (milliliters, liters), temperature (Celsius), (e.g., convert 5 cm to 0.05 m), and use these conversions in solving multi-step, real world problems using appropriate tools.
-3, 4 5.MD.2.
-Solve real-world problems involving elapsed time between world time zones.
-(L) 4 Represent and interpret data 5.MD.3.
-Make a line plot to display a data set of measurements in fractions of a unit (1/2, 1/4, 1/8).
-Solve problems involving information presented in line plots.
-For example, given different measurements of liquid in identical beakers, find the amount of liquid each beaker would contain if the total amount in all the beakers were redistributed equally.
-2, 3 5.MD.4.
-Explain the classification of data from real-world problems shown in graphical representations including the use of terms mean and median with a given set of data.
+3, 4 5.MD.4.
+Explain the classification of data from real- world problems shown in graphical representations including the use of terms mean and median with a given set of data.
 (L) 3, 4 Geometric measurement: understand concepts of volume and relate volume to multiplication and to addition 5.MD.5.
 Recognize volume as an attribute of solid figures and understand concepts of volume measurement. a.
 A cube with side length 1 unit, called a "unit cube," is said to have "one cubic unit" of volume, and can be used to measure volume. b.
 A solid figure that can be packed without gaps or overlaps using n unit cubes is said to have a volume of n cubic units.
 3, 4 5.MD.6.
-Estimate and measure volumes by counting unit cubes, using cubic cm, cubic in, cubic ft, and non-standard units.
+Estimate and measure volumes by counting unit cubes, using cubic cm, cubic in, cubic ft, and non- standard units.
 3, 4 5.MD.7.
 Relate volume to the operations of multiplication and addition and solve real world and mathematical problems involving volume. a.
 Estimate and find the volume of a right rectangular prism with whole-number side lengths by packing it with unit cubes, and show that the volume is the same as would be found by multiplying the edge lengths, equivalently by multiplying the height by the area of the base.
-Demonstrate the associative property of multiplication by using the product of three whole numbers to find volumes (length x width x height). b.
-Apply the formulas $V = I \times w \times h$ and $V = b \times h$ for rectangular prisms to find volumes of right rectangular prisms with whole number edge lengths in the context of solving real world and mathematical problems. c.
+Demonstrate the associative property of multiplication by using the product of three whole numbers to find volumes (length x width x height).
+3, 4

+Mathematical Domain Cluster Standard Assessed Quarter b.
+Apply the formulas V = I × w × h and V = b × h for rectangular prisms to find volumes of right rectangular prisms with whole number edge lengths in the context of solving real world and mathematical problems. c.
 Recognize volume as additive.
-Find volumes of solid figures composed of two non-overlapping right rectangular 3, 4
+Find volumes of solid figures composed of two non-overlapping right rectangular prisms by adding the volumes of the non-overlapping parts, applying this technique to solve real world problems.
+5.MD.2.
+Solve real-world problems involving elapsed time between world time zones.
+(L) 4